paaras/Ramdisk/README.md

 Locking
 -------------------
-Once a user is granted a read lock.
 A write lock guarantees exclusive access to the ramdisk -- no other readers or writers have access to the ramdisk.

 * A request for a read lock on a ramdisk file will block until no other files on that ramdisk have a write lock.
 * A request for a write lock on a ramdisk file will block until no other files on that ramdisk have a read or write lock.